 Beat the butter and sugar very well to incorporate enough air to get a good leavening effect.
 Make sure the eggs are very well incorporated too.
 Scrape down the bowl and blade often.
 Once the flour is added, bake until just barely combined.
 Overmixing at this stage will result in sunken layers and a dense texture.

 Can I use a 9-inch pan instead?

 This recipe calls for 8-inch baking pans, which is what will work best.
 You can also use 9-inch if that’s what you have.
 Your cake layers will be thinner.
-Just shave about 5 minutes to the baking time.
+Just shave about 5 minutes off the baking time.

 Why is there a raw egg yolk in this frosting?
-Do I have to use it?

 The recipe contains a raw egg yolk, not unlike any recipe for homemade mayonnaise or Caesar salad dressing.
 The fat from the egg yolk not only lends richness and creaminess, it also helps to emulsify the buttercream to make it ultra smooth and silky with no extra work.

 Simply make sure to use a very fresh quality egg.
 I like to use an egg from the farmer’s market.